About Steve, Your Masseur

 I really felt uncomfortable and hated school, though I did love English, Music and Woodwork.
 Technical drawing was challenging but enjoyable, though only part of the curriculum and not something I could specialise in.

-It was shortly after my 1 Ith birthday that, to my delight, I was led to a piano in the sun lounge, which was quickly moved to a cooler, more temperate room, where it stayed in tune far better and wasn’t in sunlight.
+It was shortly after my 11th birthday that, to my delight, I was led to a piano in the sun lounge, which was quickly moved to a cooler, more temperate room, where it stayed in tune far better, and wasn’t in sunlight.

-After a gap of 4 years, there was an option to take in-school piano tuition and I took grades 3, 4 and 5.
-Grade 6 was, for me, the last, principally because I cant stand theory of any kind, least of all music theory I simply couldn’t understand much of it, and leaming what I had made my head hurt quite severely.
+After a gap of 5 years, there was an option to take in-school piano tuition and I took grades 3, 4 and 5.
+Grade 6 was, for me, the last, principally because I cant stand theory of any kind, least of all music theory.
+I simply couldn’t understand much of it, and leaming what I had learned had made my head hurt quite severely.

 I never played publicly because I’m very shy and because of stage fright.
 I disliked practicing scales and arpeggios, broken chords, etc. This made my tutors very frustrated.
 “If only Stephen would discipline himself, he could be a concert virtuoso/” was in a somewhat adverse school report about my teacher’s frustration with me.
 However, it was not to be.
 I simply loathed the discipline.
 Luckily, my parents weren’t the kind who made me do anything I didnt like.